Episode 23

 • While reciting the new poem, clap to the rhythm or toss bean bags – this will help you learn it by heart even faster!

-• Add movement to learning math fact.
+• Add movement to learning math facts.

 • Make a main lesson book of drawings and summaries of the stories you share.